Třebíč: Sights

+Since 2003, the Jewish Quarter and the St. Procopius Basilica have been protected as a UNESCO World Heritage Site because of their testimony to cultural interchange across several centuries and the remarkable architecture within the site.

-The historical treasury of Třebíč includes the old Jewish Quarter and the large Romanesque St. Procopius Basilica, which incorporates some later Gothic features, including a rare example of a ten-part (also known as 'botanical') rose window.
+The basilica incorporates some later Gothic features, including a rare example of a ten-part (also known as "botanical") rose window.
 Such designs reflect the five or ten parts of the family Rosaceae flowers and fruit, based on their five sepals and petals or the usual ten segments of their fruit.
 Botanical rose windows contrast with more complex Gothic windows that contain more segments (usually multiples of traditional gothic units of design – three trefoil, or four quatrefoil).
 Another thesis says that these decorations are based on an ancient design, inspired by forerunners in the wheel of life, associated with eastern religions nowadays, or may allude to the Virgin Mary.

-The famous Basilica originated in the early 12th century as a Benedictine monastery.
+The basilica originated in the early 12th century as a Benedictine monastery.
 It was endowed so well, that it led to the establishment of a local commercial centre; the town of Třebíč.
-The monastery was rebuilt during the reign of King Wenceslaus I (1230–53), and again at the end of the 15th century.
-During the first half of the 16th century some of Třebíč's historic monastic buildings were remodeled into a castle, and were later renovated in Baroque style.
-In the early 18th century changes were introduced on the basilica by the Czech architect František Maxmilián Kaňka; windows were enlarged, buttresses were added, a southwest tower was rebuilt, and a new west front with two towers was constructed in the gothic baroque style.
+The monastery was rebuilt during the reign of King Wenceslaus I (1230–1253), and again at the end of the 15th century.
+During the first half of the 16th century, some of Třebíč's historic monastic buildings were remodeled into a castle and were later renovated in Baroque style.
+In the early 18th century, changes were introduced on the basilica by the Czech architect František Maxmilián Kaňka; windows were enlarged, buttresses were added, a southwest tower was rebuilt, and a new west front with two towers was constructed in the Gothic-Baroque style.

-The historic centre of Třebíč, which extends on both sides of the river Jihlava, was declared an urban monument zone in 1990.
+The historic centre of Třebíč, which extends on both sides of the Jihlava River, was declared an urban monument zone in 1990.
 The Jewish Quarter and St. Procopius Basilica, together with the castle and gardens, are all included within the urban monument zone.